tryton/trytond/doc/ref/pyson.rst

     Returns a string representation of a given PYSON statement.
     ``object`` contains a PYSON statement.

-.. class:: PYSONDecoder()
+.. class:: PYSONDecoder([context[, noeval]])

-Decoder for string into PYSON statement representation.
+Decoder for string into the evaluated or not PYSON statement.

 Instance method:

     .. method:: PYSONDecoder.decode(object)

-    Returns a PYSON statement representation of a given string.
+    Returns a PYSON statement evaluated or not of a given string.
     ``object`` contains a string.

 Statements